What is the Best Age to Send Your Child to Childcare? A Comprehensive Guide for Parents

 0-12 Months: Focusing on Bonding and Trust

+Many babies gradually settle well when educators work closely with families to maintain familiar feeding, sleeping, and comfort routines.
 For parents in Newcastle who need to return to work before their child turns one, look for a daycare that offers a more intimate and home-like environment with separate areas/rooms for babies and experienced early childcare educators.

 12-24 Months: Exploring Independence and Social Skills

-The National Quality Framework (NQF) in Australia ensures that childcare centres in Newcastle and throughout Australia maintain appropriate educator-to-child ratios, which is especially important in this age group where toddlers need close supervision and guidance during social interactions.
+The National Quality Framework (NQF) in Australia ensures that childcare centres in Newcastle and throughout Australia maintain appropriate educator-to-child ratios, which is especially important in this age group, where toddlers need close supervision and guidance during social interactions.

 3-5 Years: Preparing for School and Structured Learning

-Between the ages of 3 and 5, many early childhood education specialists agree that children are ready to benefit significantly from structured early learning environments like childcare and preschools.
+Between the ages of 3 and 5, many early childhood education specialists agree that children are ready to benefit significantly from structured learning environments such as childcare and preschools.
 This is when children’s cognitive abilities, such as problem-solving, concentration, and communication skills, rapidly expand.
 The Australian Government’s Early Learning Matters Week emphasises the critical role of early learning in preparing children for the transition to primary school.

 3.)
 Factors to Consider When Deciding the Best Age for Childcare